nathanhilton/DFSDownloader/README.md

-# Daily Fantasy Sports Data Downloading Tool
+# Daily Fantasy Sports Historical Data Downloader

 ## About The Project